Yoast/wordpress-seo/readme.txt

 = 19.9 =
 Release Date: October 25th, 2022

+Yoast SEO 19.9 is out today.
+Yoast SEO already supports the Schema necessary for Google's Site Names update, but we've expanded support for it in this release.
+In addition, we give users more control over what names they can add, including an alternate title.
+Of course, there's a lot more, so check it out!
+Read more about what's new in Yoast SEO 19.9 in [our release post in English](https://yoa.st/release-25-10-22) or [our release post in Spanish](https://yoa.st/release-25-10-22-spanish)!

 Enhancements:

 * Adds input fields to overwrite the site name, as well as an extra input field for a (potentially shorter) alternate name.
 Google introduced new support for [site names in Google Search](https://developers.google.com/search/blog/2022/10/introducing-site-names-on-search).
 Yoast SEO already outputs this value correctly, using the WordPress site name.
 With these changes, we have increased the control site owners have over this value.